BigChief45/NuviTest/README.md

 ## Environment Information
 I wrote and tested this Ruby application in a **Ubuntu 14.04.3 trusty** environment, using **Ruby 2.3.0**.

+## Usage
+First, install the required gems:

+`gem install rubyzip redis nokogiri`

+If you are experiencing problems with Nokogiri, read [this](http://www.nokogiri.org/tutorials/installing_nokogiri.html) for help.

+Run the application:

+`ruby app.rb`

 ## Dependencies
 This application makes use of the following libraries and gems:
 - `open_uri`: For downloading the .zip files from the HTTP server